 - 1.1.
-The Safeguarding Children, Young People and 'Adults at Risk' policy sets out how Ormiston Families safeguards the welfare of our service users.
+The Safeguarding Children, Young People and 'Adults at Risk' policy sets out how Ormiston Families safeguards the welfare of our service users and those who work with them.

 - 1.1.1.
 This policy is primarily concerned with the safeguarding and protection of children and young people up to the age of 18.
 However, these responsibilities do not stop when a young person reaches 18.
 Indeed, young people making the transition from adolescence to adulthood can be particularly vulnerable, especially when moving between children's and adults' services.

 - 1.1.2.
 The safeguarding principles described in this policy still apply to young people over the age of 18, and indeed to adults of all ages accessing our services, even though the legislative framework changes.

 - 1.1.3.
 As such, this policy also outlines how Ormiston Families protects adults with care and support needs from abuse and neglect.

 - 1.1.4.
 The Safeguarding Children, Young People and 'Adults at Risk' policy should be read in relation to the following associated policies:

 - 1) Acceptable Use,

 - 2) Complaints, Concerns and Compliments,

 - 3) Clinical Supervision,

 - 4) Data Protection,

 - 5) Dignity at Work,

 - 6) Disclosure and Barring,

 - 7) Domestic Violence,

 - 8) Guidance for Recruiting, Selecting and Managing Volunteers,

-- 9) Health and Safety,
+- 9) Health and Safety.

 - 10) Information Sharing and Confidentiality,

 - 11) Management of Allegations,

 - 12) Modern Slavery,

+- 13) Online Safety,

-- 13) Records Management,
+- 14) Records Management,

-- 14) Recruitment and Selection,
+- 15) Recruitment and Selection.

-- 15) Serious Incident,
+- 16) Serious Incident,

-- 16) Service Delivery Risk Assessment,
+- 17) Service Delivery Risk Assessment,

-- 17) Supervision,
+- 18) Supervision,

-- 18) Volunteer, and
+- 19) Volunteer, and

-- 19) Whistleblowing.
+- 20) Whistleblowing.